|

 states.

-Illinois.
-He served on the board of directors of
+Americans in Illinois.
+He served on the board of

-Asian Human Services of Chicago for three years.
+directors of Asian Human Services of Chicago for

 Dr. Nguyen-Trung Hieu has also excelled in many